dell/omnia/docs/source/Roles/Platform/InstallJupyterhub.rst

 The IP address is listed against ``proxy-public-service``.

 3. For the first log in, use the Login Node.
 Ensure the login node has an OS installed with GUI support.
 Use any browser to log in with user credentials.
-4. Choose your preferred notebook server option and click on **Start**.
+4. Choose your preferred notebook server option and click **Start**.
 A pod will be created for the user.
 Available server options will depend on the user logging in.

 **Stopping the Notebook server**

 1. Click **File > Hub Control Plane**.
 2. Select **Stop Server**.

-**Note:** Stopping the notebook server only terminates the user pod.
+.. note:: Stopping the notebook server only terminates the user pod.
 The users data persists and can be accessed by loggin in and starting the notebook server again.